01767 260769

 What equipment do you use?

 I have used Nikon cameras and lenses continuously since 1984.
-As it happens, I’m also a training partner for Nikon UK Ltd, but I’m not under contract to the company and under no obligation to endorse their products.
-I am at liberty to speak as I find.
-Currently my favourite camera is the D4s and the lens I use most frequently is the AF-S 200-400mm f4 VR.
+As it happens, I’m also a training partner for Nikon UK Ltd, but I’m not under contract to the company and under no obligation to endorse their products – I am at liberty to speak as I find.
+I’m currently transitioning between DSLR and mirrorless systems, and getting accustomed to the Z9 camera.
+The Z 100-400mm is a very versatile telephoto zoom, well-suited to travel, while I still use a 500mm f4 prime telephoto for much of my work.
 I also use a Gitzo carbon fibre tripod with a Wimberley gimbal head.

 I’m an amateur artist – may I paint/draw from your photographs?